genseral/axpo_fed_team_training/README.md

 This repository contains code and resources for training and working with Databricks, Delta Live Tables (DLT), and data generation using PySpark and dbldatagen.
 Below is a summary of the contents of this repository:

+## Getting Started

+1. **Run `0_test_data_generation.py`**: This script sets up the necessary test data for the other notebooks and scripts.
+2. Explore the other notebooks and scripts to understand how to work with Databricks, Delta Live Tables, and data generation using PySpark.

 ## Files and Notebooks

 ### 1. `0_test_data_generation.py`